ktulasipravallika/ktulasipravallika.github.io/blogs/Networking_Basics.md

 * **IP address** is machine identity.
 * An IP address uniquely identifies a machine on a network
  * Example : 142.250.72.14

 * **IPV4 :**
   * Format:
       `x.x.x.x` → Each `x` varies from `0` to `255` and is 1 byte` or `8 bits`.
   * IP Address is 4 Bytes or (4 * 8) 32 bits.
   * Each x = 0–255
    * Example: 10.0.0.5

 * **Pulic Vs Private**

+  * **Private IPs**
-  * **Private IPs** → Used in home, offices and Cloud VPC.
+    * Used in home, offices and Cloud VPC.
 These cannot be accessed directly from the internet.
-    Examples:
+    * Examples:
       * 10.x.x.x
       * 172.16.x.x - 172.31.x.x
       * 192.168.x.x

+   * **Public IPs**
-  * **Public IPs** → Globally reachable and is assigned by ISP (Internet Service Provider)
+    * Globally reachable and is assigned by ISP.
+(Internet Service Provider)
+    * Globally Unique and used to communicate over the internet.

 #### DNS